grian32/beta-mod/docs/docs/new-features/misc.md

 Redstone Blocks have been backported from 1.5.2.
 They have the same recipe as all other ore storage blocks.

+### Nether Glass

+Nether Glass is red tinted glass that can be made via smelting Soul Sand in a furnace.

+The beta renderer does not support colored transparency, so this is only tinted on the solid colors.
+Implementing this in the renderer is planned as part of this mod.

+### Pile of Logs

+Adds Pile of Logs, which is a decorative block that can also be used as an ingredient for certain enhancements.

+Recipe:

+[TODO]

 ### Saddle Decrafting